kbarbary/Dierckx.jl/README.md

 The Fortran library source code is distributed with the package, so you need a Fortran compiler.
 On Ubuntu, `sudo apt-get install gfortran` will do it.

-OSX may or may not work.
+Windows is not yet supported.

 Example Usage
 -------------